 Before updating a plugin, it must be passed through the testing phase.
-Once it has been approved it can be uploaded to the production server
+Once it has been approved it can be uploaded to the production server.

-Afterwards, in the web-interface, you must modify the URL in sectionto:
+Afterwards, you must modify the

 You can then update the list of plugins and check the version number for the plugin that you modified.
 Don’t forget to install the plugin to test it.